hikemalliday/checkers-python-v2/README.md

 ##### Instructions:

+1. Clone the repo

-Activate virtual venv:   `/venv/scripts/activate`
+2. Activate virtual venv:   `/venv/scripts/activate`

-Then, run `python main.py`
+3. Run `python main.py`

 The game asks a player for a turn, and after receiving the move start and move end coordinates, a new boardstate is rendered onto the screen.